Straight Forward Answers When You Need Them Most

 While we can never guarantee case outcomes, we can guarantee that we will fight for you and present the strongest case possible, just as we have for thousands of clients who have had successful outcomes with us.

-Yes — we do have remote team members, and this is actually one of the strengths of our model.
+Yes—we do have remote team members within the US and individuals located internationally, and this is actually one of the strengths of our model.
 Our team reflects the diversity of the clients we serve.
 We hire highly trained bilingual professionals who bring deep cultural understanding and allow us to offer faster response times, more flexibility, and consistent round-the-clock support for our clients.
-This structure helps us serve families more effectively without compromising quality or care.
+This structure helps us serve families more effectively without compromising quality of care.
 All of our attorneys are located and licensed within the United States.
 Every staff member at LLF is qualified and trained to provide excellent service, regardless of background.

 Attending is generally required to move your case forward.
 Biometrics is a routine part of the immigration process, and missing it can delay your case or cause issues up to and including a denial of your case.
 We understand you’re scared, but this appointment is not an interview and it’s not a decision point.
 It’s simply where they take your fingerprints and photo so they can continue processing your case.